Jmakesthingswith/antfarm-simulator/README.md

 ## Running the project

-1. Clone the repository or download the files.
+Clone the repository or download the files.
-2. Open `index.html` in a browser.
+Because this project uses ES modules, it must be served from a local web server.
-3. Some browsers require a local server for module imports.
-If needed, you can use a simple server. cd to the filepath and then do:
+Open a terminal in the project folder and run:

 ```bash